GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 to enable individual sites to run successfully in Firefox.
 WebKit maintains a [quirks list](https://trac.webkit.org/browser/webkit/trunk/Source/WebCore/page/Quirks.cpp) and [hires WebKit Web Compatibility Analysts](https://jobs.apple.com/search?search=%22WebKit%20Web%20Compatibility%20Analyst%22&sort=relevance).
-Most importantly, though, the browser vendors themselves have joint forces to improve Web compatibility in core areas in the context of the [Compat 2021](https://web.dev/compat2021/) and the [Interop 2022](https://web.dev/interop-2022/) efforts, with [Interop 2023](https://github.com/web-platform-tests/interop-2022/issues/78) already in the
+Most importantly, though, the browser vendors themselves have joint forces to improve web compatibility in core areas in the context of the [Compat 2021](https://web.dev/compat2021/) and the [Interop 2022](https://web.dev/interop-2022/) efforts, with [Interop 2023](https://github.com/web-platform-tests/interop-2022/issues/78) already in the